-- 10. Taught courses gratis (e.g substitute teaching for another faculty member) -- may be reported as a service contribution instead. (can be counted only once) - 11.
-Served as instructor of record and actually participated in the professional development of the GTA or instructor teaching the course. (one contribution per course) - 12.
-Teaching large classes with at least 50 registered students and less than 75 registered students on census day - Major contributions: Multiple instances count multiple times. - 1.
-Taught for the first time an upper-level undergraduate or graduate course. (count each distinct course as separate activity) - 2.
-Taught at least 3 distinct courses during the same semester. - 3.
-Making major changes to an existing course. - 4.
-Graded homework2, course projects, student presentations, or very frequent formative assessments (e.g. quizzes) [Reported under Pedagogy] - 5.
-Substantive participation as member of an MS or PhD thesis committee (internal or external). - 6.
-Supervised undergraduate or graduate research or independent study outside of class activities - 7.
-Supervised a senior-level capstone undergraduate math project. - 8.
-Student (undergraduate or graduate) research presentations under supervision by the faculty. - 9.
-Supervised a master's project, or ongoing supervision of an MS or Ph.D. thesis as the main advisor (or one of two co-advisors) - 10.
-Developed or adopted an innovative pedagogy for a given course such as: flipped classrooms, inquiry based learning, Moore method, Challenge Based Instruction, hands-on-learning with manipulatives, student involvement in outreach community projects, online community of learning, major course projects, frequently used instructor-made discussion handouts for lectures, or other methods involving student engagement.
+- 10. Developed or adopted an innovative pedagogy for a given course such as: flipped classrooms, inquiry based learning, Moore method, Challenge Based Instruction, hands-on-learning with manipulatives, student involvement in outreach community projects, online community of learning, major course projects, frequently used instructor-made discussion handouts for lectures, or other methods involving student engagement.
 [Reported under Pedagogy] - 11.
 Participated in major professional development workshop. (event spanning across more than one day or requiring travel outside of the RGV) - 12.
 Development or continuing implementation of significant curricular materials (e.g. development/preparation of new online or blended course, new online lecture notes, open source textbooks, new online homework or exam problems) - 13.
 Publishing solutions to teaching related mathematics problems in professional journals - 14.
 Teaching to peers or approved groups by way of seminars, courses, mini-courses, project workshops, or content presentations at area schools. - 15.
 Proposed a new course, approved by all levels of review. - 16.
-Teaching very large classes with at least 75 registered students on census day - Distinguished contributions: Multiple instances count multiple times. - 1.
-Main Advisor (or one of two main co-advisors) of a successfully completed MS or PhD thesis project, including projects beyond our University. - 2.
+Teaching very large classes with at least 85 registered students on census day - Distinguished contributions: Multiple instances count multiple times. - 1.
+Main Advisor (or one of two main co-advisors) of a successfully completed MS or PhD thesis project, including projects beyond our University. (can be claimed in the area of research but not in both teaching and research areas) - 2.
 Leadership in a major teaching project - 3.
 Publication of a teaching-related book. - 4.
 PI or co-PI of funded or continuing external funding for instructional pedagogical development may be listed under Research and Scholarship if the grant contributed to the research mission or reputation of the university - 5.
-Award or recognition for teaching-related accomplishments at the college, university, national, or international level. - Any contributions that do not fall under the above categories will be judged by the committee relative to the standard implied by the above rubric.
+Outstanding average student evaluations score equal or greater than 4.5. - 6.
+Served the School with a teaching workload assignment greater than 80%. - 7.
+Developed a complete LMS shell blueprint for a new online course that has passed the Quality Matters review or has been positively reviewed with respect to quality and completeness of learning materials by a detailed peer observation report that should be attached to faculty dossier. - 8.
+Award or recognition for teaching-related accomplishments at the college, university, national, or international level. - Any contributions that do not fall under the above categories will be judged by the committee relative to the standard implied by the above rubric. - Efforts to improve student success, without grade inflation, are strongly encouraged and should be recognized by the Faculty Annual Evaluation.
+However grade inflation is strongly discouraged, as it impacts learning in subsequent courses.